gabriellewald/resume.md/resume.md

 *This project was an in-depth investigation of factors possibly affecting school performance*

 - Designed predictive model to project the percentage of students passing standard tests in CA K-12 public schools
-- Modeled training data with several regression algorithms: linear regression, lasso, decision tree, random forest, and gradient boosting
+- Modeled training data with linear regression, lasso, decision tree, random forest, and gradient boosting
-- Created unique dataset with test scores, financial investment in education, and several demographics regarding students and their families
+- Combined multiple datasets and tested hypotheses to address open ended questions

 ## Experience